marcelinollano/twitterpurge/README.md

 6. Add a new crontab entry with the command `sudo crontab -e`.
 7. If you want to check daily add `0 0 * * * /usr/local/sbin/twitter-purge`.
 8. Save and exit.
 You are done!

+## Too Many Attempts

+If you have been using Twitter for a while the script will fail.
+The reason is simple, Twitter does not allow to delete a lot of tweets in one go.
+The API will throw something like `TooManyAttempts`.
+You just can not make a lot of requests and they block you.
+How many requests?
+Well, when I tried a while ago it was something like 150 requests.

+What I did the first time was to trigger the script several times and then wait and trigger again until I had no tweets.
+After that the script works like a charm.
+I set my `DAYS_TO_KEEP` to `7` to keep a week and that number is very rarely more than 150 tweets.

 ## But, Marce, Why?!!